Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

 : Xerox's European subsidiary, a joint venture of Xerox Corp. and the Rank Organization, which sold Interlisp-D workstations in Europe.

 Fuji Xerox
-: Xerox's Japanese subsidiary, owned jointly by Rank Xerox and Fujifilm Corp,, responsible for selling and supporting Interlisp-D systems in Japan.
+: Xerox's Japanese subsidiary, owned jointly by Rank Xerox and Fujifilm Corp., responsible for selling and supporting Interlisp-D systems in Japan.

 Envos
 : Company founded in 198x to take on the Lisp business from Xerox.
 Closed within 10 months and folded back into Xerox.